andrew-drogalis/Gain-Capital-API/README.md

 ### Downloading Dependencies

 Please see a link to required dependencies [below](#Dependencies).
-If you are in Linux, Boost can be installed with the following commands below.
-Since this repository has been built and tested on a Linux system, please open up an issue if there are any conflicts with Windows or Mac OS.
+If you are using Linux, Boost can be installed with the following commands below.

 ```
     Fedora: